- Search The Registry

 Archie Williams was born on this date in 1915.
-He was a Black athlete and teacher.
+He was a Black athlete, engineer, and teacher.

 Born in Oakland, CA, Williams attended San Mateo Junior College (now College of San Mateo).
-His track coach, Dr. Oliver Byrd, was instrumental in preparing him for future achievements.
+His track coach, Dr. Oliver Byrd, prepared him for future achievements.
 Soon Williams transferred to the University of California-Berkeley to become a mechanical engineer.
 He continued to run track.

-In 1936, while still in college, Williams kept lowering his track times and reached his peak speed at the NCAA championships, setting a world 400-meter record of 46.1.
-His time was set in the preliminaries and he also prevailed in the final for a 47.0 victory.
+In 1936, while still in college, Williams lowered his track times and reached his peak speed at the NCAA championships, setting a world 400-meter record of 46.1.
+His time was set in the preliminaries, and he also prevailed in the final for a 47.0 victory.
 He followed that up with a first in the Olympic Trials, then went to Berlin and won the Olympic gold medal in the 400.
-A serious leg injury ended his running career a year later but he became a commercial pilot.
+A severe leg injury ended his running career a year later, but he became a commercial pilot.
 During World War II, Williams was a pilot in the Air Force and retired from the military 22 years later as a lieutenant colonel.